Tax revenue collections continue to beat forecast

 This image has an empty alt attribute; its file name is F2AC314B-6A68-4751-8E98-05E6921886BA_4_5005_c.jpeg

-Unlike Minnesota, however, in response to favorable tax collections, other states have taken measures to enact policy providing tax relief to taxpayers.
+Unlike Minnesota, however, these states taken measures to enact policies providing tax relief to taxpayers.
+According to the Tax Foundation,

 So far in 2021, 11 states have enacted laws to reduce their income tax rates, with various effective dates.
 Specifically, 10 states have enacted individual income tax rate reductions and five have enacted corporate income tax rate reductions.
 In many states, these rate reductions are paired with other structural improvements to their income tax base, such as consolidating brackets to create a more neutral structure, eliminating the state deduction for federal taxes paid, or conforming to the federal government’s more generous standard deduction.